Quantum random power method for ground state computation: Appendices

 \end{theorem}

-\begin{proof} We observe that the Cauchy-Schwarz inequality yields assuming deterministically non-zero denominators.
+\begin{proof} In this proof and thereafter, we denote $\mathbb{E}_k$ to be expectation conditioned on the $k$-th iteration, $\bm x_k$.
+We observe that the Cauchy-Schwarz inequality yields assuming deterministically non-zero denominators.
 For sufficiently small step size $a>0$, the norm of $\bs x_k$ is bounded below by some positive value deterministically.
-We can easily check this as if $a<\frac{1}{\norm{H}}$.
+Using \eqref{eq: ub of g}, we can easily check this since if $a<\frac{1}{\norm{H}}$.
 In the last line, we used the recursive relation \eqref{sgd}, the initial condition $\norm{\bm x_1 }=1$, and the triangle inequality.
 The following analysis is performed assuming $a<\frac{1}{\norm{H}}$.

 First, we estimate the nominator and the denominator of the right side in \eqref{eq: recursive ineq}.
 From \eqref{sgd} and \eqref{eq: semi-unbiased}, notice that

 In addition, we have Let's estimate the middle and last terms.
 First, by definition \eqref{eq: semi-unbiased}, the middle term reduces to To estimate the last term, we take two steps.
 First we simplify the following outer product Then, the last term can be simplifed to To put these all together, we have where Notice that whenever $a>0$ with $a$ being sufficiently small.
 From \eqref{eq: eachinnerpd}, we observe that Observe that